-14.a Report federal funds purchased on a gross basis; i.e., do not net them against federal funds sold, except to the extent permitted under FASB Interpretation No. 39.
+14.a Report federal funds purchased on a gross basis; i.e., do not net them against federal funds (cont.) sold, except to the extent permitted under FASB Interpretation No. 39.
+Include the fair value of federal funds purchased that are accounted for at fair value under a fair value option.